Member Organizations

 International Financial Reporting Standards

-In Switzerland, accounting standards are established by the Swiss Code of Obligations (Swiss CO), as amended in 2017.
-The Swiss CO requires all companies—other than public interest entities (PIEs), which are defined as listed companies and financial institutions—to prepare financial statements in accordance with IFRS Standards, IFRS for Small- and Medium-sized Entities (SMEs), US GAAP, and Swiss GAAP FER.
-PIEs are required to prepare their group financial statements in accordance with IFRS or US GAAP if they are registered on a major stock exchange, and in accordance with Swiss GAAP FER if they are registered on the domestic market.
+In Switzerland, accounting standards are established by the Swiss Code of Obligations (Swiss CO), as amended in 2023.
+Companies—other than public interest entities (PIEs), which are defined as listed companies and financial institutions—may prepare financial statements in accordance with IFRS Standards, IFRS for Small- and Medium-sized Entities (SMEs), US GAAP, and Swiss GAAP FER.
+PIEs are required to prepare their group financial statements in accordance with IFRS or US GAAP if they are registered on a major stock exchange and in accordance with Swiss GAAP FER if they are registered on the domestic market.
 The Swiss GAAP FER Foundation, an independent private standard-setter, establishes Swiss GAAP FER.

-In addition to complying with the requirements of the Swiss CO, PIEs are subject to additional financial reporting requirements issued by the Swiss Financial Market Supervisory Authority, which are in line with the Swiss CO.
+In addition to complying with the requirements of the Swiss CO, PIEs are subject to additional financial reporting requirements issued by the Swiss Financial Market Supervisory Authority.

 Standards and amendments are automatically adopted as and when issued by the IASB.
-The IFRS Foundation makes available translations in French, German, and Italian, all of which can be used in Switzerland.
+The IFRS Foundation makes available French, German, and Italian translations, all of which can be used in Switzerland.

 -